CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

 ## Layer 3 Routing Protocols

-Most NVUE BGP commands require the VRF to be included in the command.
-The examples below include the `default` VRF name since it is pre-defined in the system, but any VRF name can be used.
+Most NVUE BGP commands require including a VRF in the command.
+The examples below contain the `default` VRF name since it is pre-defined in the system, but you can use any VRF name.
 You can still configure some of the global BGP parameters (enable/disable BGP, set the ASN and the router ID, configure BGP graceful restart, and shutdown the router) without specifying a VRF.
-Then all VRFs enherit these settings automatically unless you set specific settings on the VRF.</br> In NCLU, by default, all configuration is done globally on the system's default VRF, unless other VRF specified (NCLU doesn't have pre-defined VRF named `default`).
-Custom VRFs don't enherit the global BGP settings and must be configured separately.
+Then all VRFs inherit these settings automatically unless you set specific settings on the VRF.</br> In NCLU, by default, all configuration is done globally on the system's default VRF (NCLU doesn't have a pre-defined VRF named `default`).
+Custom VRFs don't inherit the global BGP settings and must be configured separately.

 <table>
     <tr>